 The practice was following relevant guidance about cleaning and infection control.
 Cleaning schedules were completed and the practice looked clean throughout.
 The practice used a cleaning company and they brought their own cleaning equipment.
 The dental nurse cleaned the surgery.
+We noted that the surgery surfaces and cupboards were cluttered which could make them difficult to clean.
 Patients confirmed that the environment was always clean and hygienic.
-Ten people who completed comment cards said that he environment was safe and

-Procedures to control the risk of infection were monitored as part of the daily checks and the practice had carried out cross infection audits.
+Ten people who completed comment cards said that environment was safe and Procedures to control the risk of infection were monitored as part of the daily checks and the practice had carried out cross infection audits.
 The practice had an on-going contract with a clinical waste contractor.
 Waste was being appropriately stored and segregated.
 This included clinical waste and safe disposal of sharps.